rosyberti/website/python-course/python-comments-operations-variables.md

 ### Multi-Line Comments in Python

-Multi-line comments in Python are initiated and completed using three double-quotes:
+Multi-line comments in Python are initiated and completed using three quotes (can be single or double quotes):

 ```python